rajat-ksh/rajat-ksh/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on .Net Technology
 - 🌱 I’m currently exploring the world of automation and testing.
-- 💬 Ask me about C, C++, Java, Data Structure
+- 💬 Ask me about C, C++, C#, Python, Data Structure